Gyeeta/gyeeta.github.io/docs/installation/shyama_install.md

 Kubernetes 1.19 or higher is needed along with Helm v3.

-Refer to [Gyeeta Helm Charts](./k8s_helm) for a detailed explanation on installing different Gyeeta components in Kubernetes.
+Refer to [Shyama Helm Chart](./k8s_helm/shyama_helm) for a detailed explanation on installing Shyama Server in Kubernetes.

 A short explanation is shown below :